artmart-team/artmart-client-web/DEV_NOTE.md

 3. if there is no args in function, u can use `_` or just `()`, it is up to you
 4. don't worry if you have a mistake, Muamar will check the code to make it more readable.

+## How to push?

+Make sure you make new branch, Format branch is

+`GitUsername/ActionName/Feature`

+ActionName: {
+  Making,
+  BugFix,
+  HotFix
+}

+And makesure everything is pascal case

+Example `Ralfarios/Making/HomePage`

 ## Any Question?
 Tell me!